Discover the Stunning Chee Dale Stepping Stones Walk in the Peak District

 You can take a bus from Buxton to Millers Dale car park, using line no 65 or 65a (in school holidays).

-• Parking: Wye Dale car park (SK17 9TE)
+- Parking: Wye Dale car park (SK17 9TE)

-Read more of my guides to the Peak District
+More travel guides for the Peak District

 We'd love to hear from you!